The Practice of the Future Just Arrived

 Growing, Slowing or Going?

-Incredibly, I saw this poll from Accountants Daily that suggests 55.4% of firms in Australia have had a decrease in business as a result of COVID-19.
+Incredibly, I saw this poll from Accountants Daily that suggested 55.4% of Australian firms have had a decrease in business as a result of COVID-19.
 It makes no sense given accountants been on the frontline and in the trenches with their clients, working long hours and late nights.
 I’ve heard a lot of accountants say they couldn’t charge clients the full amount because they were just helping them survive.
 In my opinion, write offs are reserved for inefficiencies not advice that could make or break a business.

 The Government response to COVID-19 has been outstanding, however, I think they underestimated the role accountants would play.
 Thinking back to the introduction of GST in 2000, every business received a $200 voucher that was redeemable for software or GST advice.
 Fast forward 20 years and the Government should have issued businesses with a voucher that was redeemable for help to explain and administer the government’s stimulus packages.